-Anyone recognize what's going on in this vintage photo from the Democrat-Gazette archives?
+Does anyone recognize what's happening in this photo from the archives of the Arkansas Democrat-Gazette?

 In 2002, the Junior League of Little Rock planned a community-wide fundraiser to mark its eighth decade of service.
 The idea was to get artists and organizations to decorate 80 large Fiberglas pig statues, display them outdoors around town for a year and then auction them to benefit the Little Rock Zoo.

 This was Pigs on Safari.

 The first 20 pigs appeared in March and April 2002, and almost immediately, things happened to them.